Easy Homemade Quick-Pickled JalapeƱos

 This post may contain affiliate links.
 Please read my disclosure policy.

 This quick-pickled jalapeƱos recipe is ready in 5 minutes!
-The homemade pickle jalapeƱo brine uses 4 simple ingredients: equal parts water and vinegar, plus a little salt and sugar.
-Youāll find these sliced jalapeƱos to be the perfect crunchy, tangy topping for everything from pizza to tacos.
-Once prepared, store in the fridge for best results.
+The homemade pickle brine uses 4 pantry ingredients and creates the perfect crunchy, tangy topping for everything from pizza to tacos.

-It takes no time to make: heat the brine until the sugar and salt dissolve; then pour it over the vegetables.
+The process is simple: combine all of the brine ingredients in a pot, heat until the sugar and salt dissolve, then pour it over sliced jalapeƱos.
 Thatās it.
-It doubles, triples, and halves well, so you can adjust the recipe easily to whatever amount of vegetables you have on hand ā often I make 4 or 6 times the recipe depending on the amount of vegetables I plan on pickling.
+It doubles, triples, and halves well, so you can easily adjust the recipe to whatever number of peppers (or other vegetables) you have on hand.

 How to Make Pickled JalapeƱos, Step by Step